Voluntary Management Committee, Staff and Volunteers

 I have been a member of the Management Committee since the Centre opened.
 Before that, I was a Volunteer helper at the "Four Seasons Club" from when it started in 1998 when my husband died.
 This group met in the Community Centre but came to the Day Centre when this was opened.

 The Day Centre Management Committee meets once a month to discuss the running of the Centre, finances and strategies.
 I am almost 85 now and hope I can continue to help for many more years."

 We Need More Volunteers!

 In addition to the permanent staff at the Day Centre, we also rely on volunteers to help at the Day Centre.
 We are currently looking for, and need, additional new volunteers.
 There are many things you can do to help at the Day Centre such as chatting to and befriending our members, or helping serve cups of tea and coffee, and clearing up afterwards.
-Or you may prefer to help in the kitchen, or perhaps be a passenger assistant on the Day Centre bus.
-We also need people to help with our woodwork class, and to assist with short walks in the area when the weather is good.
+Or you may prefer to help in the kitchen, or perhaps be a ‘Passenger Assistant’ on the Day Centre bus.
+We also need people to assist with short walks in the area when the weather is good.

 How do I find out more?

 Or arrange to have a chat with one of our staff.
 The Day Centre is also open between 10am and 4pm to anyone who wants to pop in for a cuppa, so you can come in and see for yourself!